apacheignite/documentation/marshalling/binary-marshaller.md

 [block:callout]
 {
   "type": "danger",
-  "title": "BinaryObjectBuilder and Hash Code", "body": "Note that it is important that a proper hash code be set to `PortableBuilder` if constructed `BinaryObject` will be used as a cache key, because builder does not calculate hash code automatically and returned `BinaryObject` will have zero hash code otherwise."
+  "body": "Note that it is important that a proper hash code be set to `BinaryBuilder` if constructed `BinaryObject` will be used as a cache key, because builder does not calculate hash code automatically and returned `BinaryObject` will have zero hash code otherwise.", "title": "BinaryObjectBuilder and Hash Code"
 }
 [/block]
 Below is an example of using `BinaryObject` API to process data on server nodes without having user classes deployed on servers and without actual data deserialization.